WorldLLM: Improving LLMs' world modeling using curiosity-driven theory-making: Experiments

 \paragraph{Optimization} We use Phi-3-mini-4k-Instruct\footnote{https://huggingface.co/microsoft/Phi-3-mini-4k-instruct} for both the Statistician and the Scientist.
 For our Experimenter, we either use one of our hard-coded oracles or an RL agent.
 Regarding oracles, O-Ideal collects transitions that match the distribution of the above test set.
-O-Hardest performs the optimal policy to grow the \textit{Small Herbivore} then the \textit{Big Herbivore} accessible.
-O-Curriculum plays the optimal policy to grow a \textit{Plant} up to 133 iterations, then plays the optimal policy to grow the accessible \textit{Small Herbivore} up to 266 iterations, and finally grows the \textit{Small Herbivore} then the \textit{Big Herbivore} until the end.
+O-Hardest performs the optimal policy to grow the \textit{Small Herbivore} and the \textit{Big Herbivore} accessible.
+O-Curriculum plays the optimal policy to grow a \textit{Plant} up to 133 iterations, then plays the optimal policy to grow the accessible \textit{Small Herbivore} up to 266 iterations, and finally grows the \textit{Small Herbivore} and the \textit{Big Herbivore} until the end.
 See Appendix~\ref{app:heuristic-agents} for more details on the oracles.
-Concerning the RL agent, its policy is a Multi-Layer Perceptron with $2$ hidden layers of $64$ units.
-For simplicity, this policy uses a symbolic representation of Playground-Text's state as observation.
+Concerning the RL-based Experimenters, while it would appear natural to use the LLM already leveraged in the Statistician and Scientist as the policy (e.g., with GLAM), we propose a simpler setup to focus on world modeling abilities.
+We use a Multi-Layer Perceptron with $2$ hidden layers of $64$ units as the policy, which uses a symbolic representation of Playground-Text's state as observation.
 In all experiments below, unless specified otherwise, we use $8$ different random seeds.
-For each seed, we perform $400$ iterations of the framework (i.e. $T$) where $150$ transitions are collected per iteration and $n_{steps}=5$ steps of the Metropolis algorithm are performed by the Scientist at each iteration.
+For each seed, we perform $400$ iterations of the framework (i.e., $T$) where $150$ transitions are collected per iteration and $n_{steps}=5$ steps of the Metropolis algorithm are performed by the Scientist at each iteration.
 When the Experimenter is an RL agent, we collect $3600$ transitions per iteration to train it and use PPO to update the policy, while only keeping the last $150$ transitions for the Scientist to match the oracles' hyperparameters.
 Our test set $\mathcal{D}_{test}$ is composed of 120 \textit{Standing}, 20 \textit{Holding 1}, 7 \textit{Holding 2}, 12 \textit{Grow Plant}, 6 \textit{Grow S. Herbivore} and 3 \textit{Grow B. Herbivore}.